- 4 minutes to read

 To open this page:

-Use the “learn more“ link for each CodeRush feature to quickly access the corresponding configuration options page.
+Tip: You can use the “learn more“ link next to each feature checkbox to quickly access a corresponding configuration page with more options and explanation.

 You can access context-aware features from the Code Actions (Light Bulb) Menu.
-A Light Bulb is a default Visual Studio feature with Visual Studio actions.
-The icons in this menu help you distinguish between CodeRush actions and default actions.
+The icons in the Code Actions menu help you distinguish between CodeRush actions and Visual Studio’s built-in actions:

 The list below shows the main CodeRush features that you can access in the Light Bulb menu:

-To see the list of available actions, hit Ctrl+. or Ctrl+~ at any place in your code to invoke the Light Bulb menu.
+To see a list of available actions at any place in your code, hit Ctrl+. or Ctrl+~ to invoke the Light Bulb menu.